llouiz/task-tracker/README.md

 # Task Tracker App

-This the project includes the Angular ui as well as JSON-server for our mock backend
+This project includes the Angular ui as well as JSON-server for our mock backend

 ## Usage